Sharia-Compliant Lending

 **• Murabaha (Cost-Plus Sales)**

 Users acquire thUSD by purchasing an asset from the protocol at a markup, payable in installments.
-The markup is fixed and transparent — no compounding interest, no hidden fees.
+The markup is fixed and transparent with no compounding interest or hidden fees.

 **• Ijarah (Leasing Contracts)**